logzio/logzio_aws_serverless/README.md

-#  AWS Serverless Shipper - Lambda
+#  AWS Serverless Shipper - Lambda - Beekeeper Version

-This is an AWS Lambda function that ships logs from AWS services to Logz.io.
+This is an AWS Lambda function that ships logs from AWS services to Logz.io, customized for Beekeeper.

 **Note**:
 This project contains code for Python 2 and Python 3.